Skip to content

 Run those commands from the cloned lorax/ repository so Helm can locate the chart directory.

-LoRAX supports popular open-source models out of the box: LLaMA 2, CodeLlama, Mistral, Mixtral, Qwen, and others.
+LoRAX supports the popular open-source models out of the box: LLaMA 2, CodeLlama, Mistral, Mixtral, Qwen, and others.
 Check the model compatibility list for the latest additions.

 Exposing the service

-The default Service type is ClusterIP, which only allows access within the cluster.
+The default Service type is ClusterIP, which only allows access from within the cluster.
 For external traffic, either:

 • Create a LoadBalancer Service (on cloud providers)